lpapailiou/fac/README.md

 <ul>
 <li>A variable can only assign values of the declared type.</li>
 <li>A function must return the same type as it defines as return value.</li>
-<li>If expressions are nested, the types are evaluated for every segment.</li>
+<li>If expressions are nested, the types are evaluated for every segment (assignment has least precedence).</li>
-<li>If a segment of an expression is a string, the resulting type will be cast to string, if possible.</li>
+<li>If a segment of an expression is a string, the resulting type will be cast to a string, if possible.</li>
 <li>String casting will not work within subtractions, multiplications, divisions and conditional expressions.</li>
 </ul>